Giving yourself a clean, efficient place to do chores is one of the best ways to improve your day-to-day life in your home

 The Luxury of Light

 When was the last time you thought about the light in your laundry room?
-While it might not spring to mind as a priority, Mary Ellen assures you that it is.
+While it might not spring to mind as a priority, it’s actually very important.

 Whether you have some natural light or not, you will still need adequate lighting for the room.
 Some lighting options are recessed lights, flush mount, semi sconces or under cabinet lighting